 The Nemechek Protocol® is a patented treatment regimen (U.S. Patent #10,335,396 Methods of Reversing Autonomic Nervous System Damage) designed to reverse autonomic damage by suppressing the excessive amounts of pro-inflammatory cytokines that prevent stem cells and other tissue repair mechanisms from functioning.

-Once the excessive inflammation is controlled, the natural tissue repair mechanisms are reactivated and begin repairing the damaged nervous system as well as other tissues including the damage caused by TTS.
+Once the excessive inflammation is controlled, the natural tissue repair mechanisms are reactivated and begin repairing the damaged nervous system and other tissues, including the damage caused by TTS.

-We have had a handful of cases of chronic heart failure and autonomic dysfunction caused by traumatically stressful event completely recover after starting the Protocol.
-Significant improvements of symptoms, autonomic dysfunction, and echocardiographic evidence of abnormal heart pumping function, has occurred within six months.
+We have had a handful of cases of chronic heart failure and autonomic dysfunction caused by traumatically stressful events completely recover after starting the Protocol.
+Significant improvements in symptoms, autonomic dysfunction, and echocardiographic evidence of abnormal heart pumping function have occurred within six months.

-So if you think your heart has been injured from a stressful or traumatic situation, you should look into lowering the harmful inflammatory stress within your body by starting The Nemechek Protocol®.
+So if you think your heart has been injured from a stressful or traumatic situation, you should consider lowering the harmful inflammatory stress within your body by starting The Nemechek Protocol®.

-I have been testing and treating the autonomic nervous system for 13 years and the Nemechek Protocol ® is designed to reduce multiple sources of inflammation and encourage the restoration the body’s natural brain repair mechanism.
+I have been testing and treating the autonomic nervous system for 13 years, and the Nemechek Protocol ® is designed to reduce multiple sources of inflammation and encourage the restoration of the body’s natural brain repair mechanism.

-I believe that the key to restoring our natural inflammation control mechanisms is through a reduction of inflammation throughout the brain and body by using every scientific, nutritional, and bioelectric tool available.
-When used in specific amounts together I have found a recipe of different core omega fatty acids, treatment of small intestine bacterial overgrowth, a reduction of dietary vegetable oils, certain patterns of eating, and neuromodulation of the autonomic Vagus nerve achieve improvement or recovery of the autonomic nervous system function.
+I believe that the key to restoring our natural inflammation control mechanisms is through reducing inflammation throughout the brain and body by using every scientific, nutritional, and bioelectric tool available.
+When used in specific amounts together, I have found a recipe of different core omega fatty acids, treatment of small intestine bacterial overgrowth, a reduction of dietary vegetable oils, certain patterns of eating, and neuromodulation of the autonomic Vagus nerve to achieve improvement or recovery of the autonomic nervous system function.

-I am an internal medicine physician (D.O.) from UCLA and my Internal Medicine and Autonomic practice is in the Phoenix, Arizona area.
+I am an internal medicine physician (D.O.) from UCLA.
+My Internal Medicine and Autonomic practice is in the Phoenix, Arizona area.
 For additional information, go to AutonomicMed.com.